edavis10/redmine-exception-handler-plugin/README.md

 -------

 This plugin is licensed under the GNU GPL v2.
-See COPYRIGHT.txt and GPL.txt for details.
+See COPYRIGHT and COPYING for details.

 Help
 ----